isomerpages/moe-southviewpri/_about-us/School Rules.md

 <p><strong>Use of Electronic Devices (Mobile Phones and Smart Watches)</strong>
 </p>
 <p>Unauthorised use of personal mobile phones/ smart watches (with camera
-and call functions) is not allowed during official school activities e.g. curriculum time, learning journeys, CCA, supplementary lessons, recess/lunch.
+and call functions) is not allowed at all times, during official school activities e.g. curriculum time, learning journeys, CCA, supplementary lessons, recess/lunch.
 These items will be confiscated and only returned to the parent(s) personally if unauthorised use is found.
-Students may be furthered barred from bringing such items to school.
-Repeated offenders from 2<sup>nd</sup> time onwards will sign a contract with school and the devices will be confiscated until end of semester.</p>
+Students may be furthered barred from bringing such items to school.</p>
 <p>
 <br>Page updated on: 16 April 2026</p>